 Which companies pay dividends?

-The dividend is always given by those companies which are in profit, and the companies that are in loss never give dividends.
+The dividend is always given by those companies that are in profit, and the companies that are in loss never give dividends.
 A dividend is given by those companies which have become very big and mature.
 Because when companies are new and in the process of expanding their business, then they want to invest all their profits in the expansion of their business.
 Because by investing today’s profit in the industry, they can make more profits in the future.

 If a company is giving a dividend, that does not mean that this company is not good for investment.
 Some companies use that part of the profit for their expansion and when the company expands, their net profit also expands.
 And when net profit increases, the share price of the company also increases which in turn benefits the investors.